dianalin2/website/writeups/2021-01-31-justctf-2020-pinata/pinata.md

 Up to this point we have mostly followed the paper.
 However, we deviate here.
 Since the nginx binary is so complex, it contains much more powerful functions in the PLT.
 Our target was to find `syscall@plt`, since this would allow us to make arbitrary syscalls with less gadgets than the paper requires.
 Note that the first argument to `syscall` is the syscall number, which we can control through `rdi`. kmh came up with a clever technique to determine which PLT function was `syscall`.
 By carefully selecting some syscall numbers that were guaranteed to succeed or fail, he was able to narrow it down to just one function.

 - `SYS_getuid` and similar syscalls (like `SYS_getgid`) should always succeed and require no arguments.
 The first step is putting the syscall number for this syscall in `rdi` and returning to some multiple of `0x10` after the start of the PLT, followed by the stop gadget.
 Every function that succeeds (and produces a stop) is a potential candidate for `syscall`.
 - `SYS_exit` should terminate the child process and give us a 502.
-Thus we place the number for `SYS_exit` in `rdi` and retry all of our candidates.
+Thus, we place the number for `SYS_exit` in `rdi` and retry all of our candidates.
 The one that crashes should be `syscall`.

 This technique proved to be extremely effective, producing just one possible function. `syscall` ended up being at offset `0xa0` from the start of the PLT page.